The Trio Grande: Playoff success

-The Islanders had made the playoffs the three seasons prior to the formation of the Trio Grande, but had not gotten past the Semifinals.
-In 1977–78, the Islanders won their first Patrick Division championship, but lost in the Quarterfinals.
-In 1978–79, the Islanders repeated as Patrick Division champions and won the Presidents' Trophy (which they would also win in 1980–81 and 1981–82) but lost in the Semifinals.
+The Islanders had made the playoffs the three seasons prior to the formation of the Trio Grande but had not gotten past the Semifinals.
+In 1977–78, the Islanders won their first Patrick Division championship but lost in seven games to the Toronto Maple Leafs the Quarterfinals.
+In 1978–79, the Islanders repeated as Patrick Division champions, but lost in the Semifinals in six games to the New York Rangers.

 Following the disappointments of the prior two seasons, Gillies, believing the captaincy was harming his game, resigned as captain and was succeeded by Denis Potvin prior to the 1979–80 season.

 The Islanders won their first of four consecutive Stanley Cups in 1979–80, with Trottier winning the Conn Smythe Trophy as MVP of the playoffs in 1980 and Bossy winning the Conn Smythe Trophy in 1982, scoring 7 goals in the 4 game series against the Vancouver Canucks.
 The Islanders also made the Stanley Cup finals in 1984, losing to the Edmonton Oilers.
 Bossy had scored 8 goals after the first three rounds of the playoffs (and 17 goals in the past three consecutive post-seasons), but was silenced completely in the finals series.

 Post-dynasty

 The Islanders returned to the playoffs in 1984–85 and 1985–86, losing in the Division Finals and Division Semifinals, respectively.
 Following the 1985–86 season, during which his scoring output decreased significantly, Gillies was waived by the Islanders and acquired by the Buffalo Sabres.
 Bossy experienced a severe back injury, which forced him to retire following the 1986–87 season.
 Trottier would remain with the Islanders until being released after the 1989–90 NHL season, before signing with the Pittsburgh Penguins, where he would win two more Stanley Cup championships in 1991 and 1992.
 Both Gillies and Bossy later died in 2022 from cancer.
-Gillies passed away on January 21, while Bossy on April 14.
+Gillies died on January 21, while Bossy on April 14, leaving Trottier as the only surviving member.